 Within Spain, instant payments are processed within 10 seconds, with a maximum amount of EUR 15,000.

 As of January 2019, ING will gradually be able to initiate and receive instant payments (private individuals through Mobile & Home Bank; business clients through Business Bank and Telelink Online).
 ING’s wholesale banking clients will gradually be able to receive instant payments as of January 2019.

-As a first step towards Instant Payments in the Netherlands, we will start by booking and reporting 365 days a year for payments in euro received by ING in our systems.
-This will apply to all ING customers with a Dutch euro current account.
-It is expected that this will take place during the last months of this year.
-Please click here for more information (in Dutch).
+As a first step towards Instant Payments in the Netherlands, we have started by booking and reporting 365 days a year for payments in euro received by ING in our systems.
+This applies to all ING customers with a Dutch euro current account.
+Please click here for more information.

-As of January 2019, a pilot for instant payments will start across the larger banks within the Netherlands.
+In February 2019, a pilot for instant payments started across the larger banks within the Netherlands.
 During the pilot phase, ING’s wholesale banking clients could already receive instant payments.
 Within the Netherlands, instant payments will be processed within 5 seconds and there is no maximum amount.

 ING’s retail clients will be able to initiate and receive instant payments per May 2019.
-Click here for more information (in Dutch).
+Click here for more information.
 ING’s wholesale banking clients will be able to receive instant payments as of May 2019.
 Initiation of instant payments will be offered to wholesale banking clients later in 2019.

 ING’s wholesale banking clients will be able to initiate and receive instant payments in HUF as of July 2019.